andorfc/PlantCAD-SeqTracks/README.md

 |
-├── bed/                    # Generated BED files defining regions of interest ├── predictions/            # Raw nucleotide probability predictions from PlantCaduceus ├── info/                   # Probablities and information contenct scores ├── wig/                    # Wig files
+├── bed/                    # Generated BED files defining regions of interest ├── predictions/            # Raw nucleotide probability predictions from PlantCaduceus ├── final_predictions/      # Final file with all the predictions from PlantCaduceus ├── info/                   # Probablities and information contenct scores ├── wig/                    # Wig files
 ├── bigwig/                 # Final BigWig tracks for JBrowse